wbrowar/craft-guide/README.md

 Guide was built to be a CMS manual, but Guide 3 is also a quick way to create widgets and unique Craft CP pages, without the use of a custom module or knowledge of PHP.

-## Guide 3 for Craft CMS 3
+## Guide 3 for Craft CMS 4

 ![Guide in the Control Panel](https://assets.wbrowar.com/guide/img/guide-overview.png)

 ## Requirements

-- This plugin requires Craft CMS 3.7 or later.
+- This plugin requires Craft CMS 4.0 or later.
-- An evergreen browser that support CSS `aspect-ratio`.

 ## Installation